ksens/temp/1/README.md

+# Problem

+Do partial string matching, and replace a biosample name with the biosample  id

 # Input

+- `colnames.txt`
+- `samples.tsv`

-Given a sample files whose column names are in `colnames.txt`
+Given a file `colnames.txt`

 ```sh
 GENE_ID	PREFIX1/Jack2_0	PREFIX2/Mary1_1	PREFIX1/Jack1_0 ...
 ```

-and a sample manifest file where the data looks like:
+and a sample manifest file `samples.tsv` where the data looks like:

 ```sh
 biosample_id original_sample_name